j-greig/greig/_posts/2019-09-01-returning-to-employment-from-freelance.md

  Looking back I've perhaps been a bit bullish on freelancing... when really it's about finding the style of work that suits your particular stage in life.

  Would you ever consider going back to employment from your freelance job?
-(Or are you still on the other side of the fence/gap/cliff, eying up that leap?)
+(Or equally, are you on the other side of the fence/gap/cliff, eying up that leap?)

  PS.
 You can still get the PDF version of my free "7 Things You Should Do Before Going Freelance" guide [here]( https://www.dropbox.com/s/swpo1h6jp6gf66v/7%20Things%20You%20Should%20Do%20Before%20Going%20Freelance.pdf?dl=0